 4. Bundle Up Those Water Lines

 The Department of Energy says this project will take you about three hours for a small home and cost $10-15 total.
-Each year, you will spend $8-12 less to heat your water.
+Each year, you’ll spend $8-12 less to heat your water.

 5. Buy a New Refrigerator

-If your refrigerator is working fine there is normally no good reason to replace it, even if the new one is a bit more efficient.
+If your refrigerator is working fine, there’s normally no good reason to replace it, even if the new one is a bit more efficient.
 But if you have an old fridge in the garage or basement, it might be time to replace that one.

 6. Insulate Your Attic

-If you run your heater or air conditioner on most days, you might save some serious money by adding new insulation to your attic.
-According to HouseLogic.com, upgrading attic insulation from R-11 to R-49 is something you can do by yourself in a day or two for about $750 (double that if you want professionals to install it).
+If you run your heater or air conditioner most days, you might save some serious money by adding new insulation to your attic.

 7. Seal Those Leaks

-The experts at Energy Star say that doing this will cut your energy usage by an average of 12% to 20% depending where you live.
-That’s potentially hundreds of dollars saved for an investment of an afternoon and $20 total.
+The experts at Energy Star say doing this will cut your energy use by an average of 12% to 20% depending where you live.
+That’s potentially hundreds of dollars saved for an investment of an afternoon and $20.
 Not bad, right?